ArgonDesign/alogic/doc/srams.md

 ### A simple SRAM based FIFO example

-To demonstrate the use of SRAMs, an example implementation of a simple but generic FIFO, using a single SRAM as the backing store is provided:
+To demonstrate the use of SRAMs, an example implementation of a simple but generic FIFO, using a single SRAM as the backing store is provided (<a href="http://afiddle.argondesign.com/?example=srams_example.alogic">fiddle here</a>):

 ```
 (* liftsrams *)